quic/cloud-ai-sdk-pages/docs/Getting-Started/Features/model_ip.md

 ### High level view of sequence of operations to generate final encrypted QPC
 ![](../../images/gen-encrypted-QPC.png)

-## Steps to generate encrypted QPC:
+## Steps to generate encrypted QPC

 ### 1. Prerequisites
 - Apps and Platform SDK >= 1.17,